mojaloop/mojaloop/contribute/PI-1-Exit-and-Acceptance-Criteria.md

 We need the basic data flow diagrams before we can do these, so they are delayed till the next PI.
 *       Our DFSP must be separable

-Because financial institutions will have their own DFSP code, the non-DFSP components and services of Paymoja must be able to connect through a simple set of interfaces on a proxy API to a real DFSP.
+Because financial institutions will have their own DFSP code, the non-DFSP components and services of the Level One Project must be able to connect through a simple set of interfaces on a proxy API to a real DFSP.
 We should be able to choose which services we attach, for example, if they don't need/want bulk payment, we don't have to attach it.

 * Design expecting On-premise.